 Stock mouth guards are ready-made and are the most widely available and the most affordable type of mouth guard.
 Sold at many sporting goods stores and other retail establishments, these preformed mouth protectors generally come in three different sizes: small, medium, and large.
 This type of mouth guard does not adapt to your mouth and teeth, and it usually only stays in place with a closed mouth.
 The least effective type, stock mouth guards can be bulky and awkward, making it difficult to speak and breathe.

 While slightly more expensive, boil-and-bite mouth guards are far more effective than stock mouth guards.
 They come in one size and, as the name suggests, this type is boiled in water to soften it, then placed in the mouth for you to bite down.
 Then, you use your tongue and fingers to mold the mouth guard in shape to fit the structure of your mouth.

 Custom-made mouth guards are just that - mouth guards created for your specific mouth structure.
 We take impressions of your teeth, and then we use those impressions to create a mouthguard to fit your mouth perfectly.
 While more expensive than the other types, custom-made mouth guards are generally the most effective and longest-lasting.
 They also tend to be more comfortable than stock or boil-and-bite mouth guards.

 How Do I Care for My Mouth Guard?

-Regardless of the type you choose, a mouthguard should feel comfortable in your mouth without restricting your breathing or your speech, and it should be easy to clean and durable.
-Let Lincoln Smiles assess your mouthguard needs and answer any questions you may have.
+Regardless of the type you choose, a mouth guard should feel comfortable in your mouth without restricting your breathing or your speech, and it should be easy to clean and durable.
+Let Lincoln Smiles assess your mouth guard needs, along with your exams and dental cleanings, and answer any questions you may have.
 Call us at 916-543-8800 today to schedule an appointment.